 Sustainability Challenge Grants

 The Sustainability Challenge Grant program is designed to engage multidisciplinary teams from the University community in the creation and implementation of ideas that will promote sustainability by simultaneously advancing economic vitality, ecological integrity and social equity.
 In the first three years of the program 20 projects have been awarded a total of $500,000 to pursue transformational, sustainability-driven projects on our campus and beyond.
 Learn more about these projects below.
+The call for proposals for the 2018 Sustainability Challenge Grant Program has closed.
+Funded projects will be announced on December 6th at the annual Sustainabiity Forum.

 The program is a collaborative effort of the President’s Sustainability Advisory Committee, The Tracy Farmer Institute for Sustainability and the Environment and the Office of Sustainability.